CORRECTED-Volkswagen slump holds back Germany in European shares rebound

 * Volkswagen down as much as 22.8 pct on U.S. emissions scandal

-* FTSEurofirst 300 and Euro STOXX 50 both up more than 1 pct
+* FTSEurofirst 300 and Euro STOXX 50 both end up almost 1 pct

 * Europe bourses in 2015: link.reuters.com/pap87v